 After taking some time to hear out both sides.
 I invited an independent consultant to help build an expanded vision for a larger event centre around the existing Stampede grounds that would meet the needs of the Flames and The City.

 After decades of talking, the Event Centre is now a reality.
 We’ll be breaking ground on the facility in the fall.

 The new Event Centre will be a gathering place for concerts, assemblies, festivals, professional and amateur sport, and options for outdoor gathering.

 The Event Centre is just one project in our Downtown Strategy that imagines downtown as more than a maze of offices, but a mix of residential, office, retail, entertainment, tourism, and cultural spaces.
 This variety of spaces and experiences will help us make downtown THE place to work and play - moving the core from vacancy to vibrancy.

 The key to success in any organization is people.
-The Ward 6 team works incredibly hard to meet the needs of our constituents.
+My team works incredibly hard to meet the needs of our constituents in Ward 6.
 Our talented team is committed to improving life for everyone we serve.

 A milestone of this term includes creating and expanding parks and community spaces across Ward 6: